derekhe/waveshare-7inch-touchscreen-driver/README.md

 ## Other systems
 I think this driver can work in any linux system with hidraw and uinput driver support.

-## Calibration and Multitouch
-Please try this driver and if you need to support multitouch and calibration, please [contact me](derekhe@april1985.com) to get the pro version.

 ## Other displays
 I received an email from Adam, this driver may work with another type of screen: